Fumiya Sankai: Philippines

 Fumiya was already known as a creator, but his fame rose when he became an official housemate of PBB Otso.
 He has since been added as a regular cast in a sitcom, Home Sweetie Home: Extra Sweet, and a prime time romantic comedy TV Series, Make It with You.

 He has also appeared in several TV and digital programs under ABS-CBN such as Umagang Kay Ganda, It's Showtime, Matanglawin FB Live, iWant’s Tawa Tawa Together, iWant ASAP, and Online Kapamilya Show's Caldero Files.
 He has also guested in multiple episodes of ASAP, Magandang Buhay, Rated K, Minute to Win It, Gandang Gabi Vice, and Tonight with Boy Abunda.
 He was also the Myx Celebrity VJ for December 2019.

-On April 2020, his first show as a host, Highway Harvest, became available through TFC Online.
+In April 2020, Fumiya, together with his tandem, Yamyam Gucong have their first show as a host, Highway Harvest, became available through TFC Online.

 He has also released several singles under Star Music.
 Stay With Me this Christmas was at the top spot of the charts on the Christmas week of 2019.

 Fumiya held his first major concert (Fumiya Amazing ‘Di Ba?) at the Music Museum on November 15, 2019.
 His guests included the rest of Team LAYF (with Lou Yanong, Andre Brouillette, and Yamyam Gucong), Jeremy Glinoga, MNL48, AC Bonifacio and Alex Gonzaga.

+On May 31, 2024, after releasing his last vlog on his Youtube Channel, he finally reintroduced himself as FuMi, which means "For u, Making impact".
+His debut single, "BENG", was released on June 12.

+As he ventures into a new career part as a musician, he already had several guestings to promote his single, which is released under M.S.L.
+Music.

+On April 11, 2025, Sankai announced via Instagram that he parted ways with Star Hunt Management.